Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

       from one of the merchants at the Nashkel Carnival.
     - The Big-Fisted Belt is worn by the Pride spectre in Durlag's Tower.
     BG2:EE:
+    - The Moonlight Walkers can be equipped by any Sun Soul Monk and are in possession of Anishai in Mae'Var's guild house.
     - The Ox-Tail Belt is now worn by Cohrvale.
 From the body of his partner Bregg you can also loot Hojar's Fame +1, an enchanted axe of poor quality.
     - The Brooch of the Vagrant Blades can be bought from Ribald Barterman.